-I did not know exactly what I wanted to study coming out of school, the opportunity to try subjects from different faculties in the Bachelor of Science was very appealing.
-I quickly realised that Earth Science was for me!
-The structure of the Bachelor allows for specialization from second year onward, so that also appealed to me!
-The University has supported a very meaningful personal journey and I think the very accepting culture of the University allows everyone, regardless of their background or interests, to also go on this journey.
+I think any other degree at any other university would not have let me find my love of geology.
+The lecturers and staff in the School of Earth Sciences are absolutely amazing and being part of the school as a postgraduate student now has been a great experience.
+The University and the School of Earth Sciences have supported a very meaningful personal journey and I think the very accepting culture of the University allows everyone, regardless of their background or interests, to go on this journey.
 It has a great community atmosphere and it is has genuinely helped me find who I am, even if that does sound very cliché.

-The lecturers and staff in the School of Earth Sciences are absolutely amazing and being part of the school as a postgraduate student has so far been a great experience.
-The frequent field trips throughout my Bachelor and now in my Masters are definitely a highlight.
+The frequent fieldtrips throughout my Bachelor and now in my Masters are definitely a highlight.
 They allow for a much more in depth understanding of what you are learning and they really force you to put your knowledge into practice.
 I have made many great friends and got to know the teaching staff very well through these excursions as well.